Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 3 Domain 3.0 Security Architecture.md

 D. A virtual IP address

 Load balancers provide a virtual IP, or VIP.
 Traffic sent to the VIP is directed to servers in the pool based on the load-balancing scheme that that pool is using - often a round-robin scheme, but other versions that include priority order and capacity tracking or ratings are also common

+36 A is correct
+Port security filters by mac address.

+37 C is correct
+Authentication headers provide complete packet integrity, authenticating the packet and the header.

+38 A is correct
+Network taps copy all traffic to another destination, allowing traffic visibility without a device inline.